 We are YOUR student association and we have a long history of fighting for student rights.
 We stand for a free, fair and funded education, universal student unionism and a society free of discrimination and oppression.

-Our staff provide vital services, such as SRC HELP (academic, Centrelink and tenancy advice), a secondhand bookshop and a FREE legal service.
+Our staff provide vital services, such as SRC Caseworker Help (academic, Centrelink and tenancy advice), and a FREE legal service.
 We also publish Honi Soit, the only weekly student newspaper in the country.

 If you’re passionate about issues that relate to University life and beyond, you can get involved in the SRC by running in the annual SRC elections for the positions in the SRC Council and Executive or join one of the SRC’s collectives, which campaign and provide space and resources to student communities.
 These include:

 - Education Action Group

 - Anti-Racism Collective (ACAR)